intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

   - `/integrations/pcap_analyzers/config/suricata/etc`: here there are Suricata configuration files.
 Change it based on your wish.
 Restart IntelOwl to see the changes applied.

 - `Yara`:
-  - You can customize both the `public_repositories` parameter and `private_repositories` secret to download and use different rules from the default that IntelOwl currently support.
+  - You can customize both the `repositories` parameter and `private_repositories` secret to download and use different rules from the default that IntelOwl currently support.
+    - The `repositories` values is what will be used to actually run the analysis: if you have added private repositories, remember to add the url in `repositories` too!
   - You can add local rules inside the directory at `/opt/deploy/files_required/yara/YOUR_USERNAME/custom_rules/`.
-Please remember that these rules are not synced in a cluster deploy: for this reason is advised to upload them on GitHub and use the `public_repositories` or `private_repositories` attributes.
+Please remember that these rules are not synced in a cluster deploy: for this reason is advised to upload them on GitHub and use the `repositories` or `private_repositories` attributes.

 ## Organizations and data sharing